SciCompKL/MeDiPack/doc/mpiFunctions_layout.md

 element: function
   child of: functions
-  contains elements: send, recv, arg, type, request, operator
+  contains elements: arg, send, recv, despls, operator, request, type, message, status
   attributes:            name -> The name of the function.
 Used for naming handles, functions etc.
                       version -> The mpi version this function was added to the standard.
              [optional] async -> Defines that the function is asynchronous.
 The value defines the name of the